brainflow-dev/brainflow/docs/BrainFlowDev.rst

 - add information about your board to `brainflow_boards.h <https://github.com/brainflow-dev/brainflow/tree/master/src/board_controller/inc/brainflow_boards.h>`_
 - add new files to BOARD_CONTROLLER_SRC variable in `CmakeLists.txt <https://github.com/brainflow-dev/brainflow/blob/master/CMakeLists.txt>`_, you may also need to add new directory to *target_include_directories* for BOARD_CONTROLLER_NAME variable

 **You've just written Python, Java, C#, R, C++ ...
 SDKs for your board!
-Also now you can use your new board with applications and frameworks which use BrainFlow API.**
+Also, now you can use your new board with applications and frameworks built on top of BrainFlow API.**

 Optional: We use CI to run tests automatically, to add your board to CI pipelines you can develop a simple emulator for your device.
-Use `emulators for existing boards <https://github.com/brainflow-dev/brainflow/tree/master/emulator/brainflow_emulator>`_ as a reference and add tests for your device to *Travis* and *Appveyour*.
+Use `emulators for existing boards <https://github.com/brainflow-dev/brainflow/tree/master/emulator/brainflow_emulator>`_ as a reference and add tests for your device to Github Acttions workflows.

 Instructions to build docs locally
 ------------------------------------